Krillh/Airzlinshire/Language/Majel/Majel.md

 ## SVO

-Majel follows a strict "Subject Verb Object" (SVO) word ordering.
+Majel follows a "Subject Verb Object" (SVO) word ordering.
 This means that the subject comes before the verb, then the object.
 Here's an example in English:
 $$\underbrace{\text{Mark}}_{\text{subject}}\;\underbrace{\text{wants}}_{verb}\;\text{a }\underbrace{\text{pear}}_{\text{object}}.$$
 The direct object always goes first since indirect objects always have a preposition before them.
 This is the same as [[Old Gvar#SVO|Old Gvar]].

+## Clauses

+In Majel, there are multiple types of clauses.
+1. Declarative Clause: declarative clauses have a subject, object, and verb.
+Only 1 of these is needed to be explicit.

+### Explicit and Implicit Clause